The wicked prophet is loose with his donkey again, facing the sword-wielding angel! Or something of that nature. And in Switzerland to boot.

 If an EP serves – as the lore goes – to show the skills of a band in their early days, then the Swiss band Xaon hit dead center with their upcoming, self-released album Face of Balaam.
-Expecting some watery #metal concoction, I was stopped dead in my tracks by this tsunami rolling over me.
-And by Loki, these guys serve an intense and aggressive brand of their favorite #metal muesli they for sure crunch for breakfast.
+Expecting some watery metal concoction, I was stopped dead in my tracks by this tsunami rolling over me.
+And by Loki, these guys serve an intense and aggressive brand of their favorite metal.

-The new album The Drift finally released in 2017.
+Ed’s note: The new album The Drift was finally released in 2017.
 They delivered on their promise.